joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 ## Test Results
 ![Distributions Across Memory Sizes](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/distanim.gif)

-We see here that the memory read/write cycle is handled by actual memory reads when `JENT_MEMORY_BITS` is set to 27 or larger.
+We see here that the memory read/update event mostly results in actual RAM reads when `JENT_MEMORY_BITS` is set to 27 or larger.

-For this evaluation, we proceed with `JENT_MEMORY_BITS` setting of 28.
+For this evaluation, we proceed with `JENT_MEMORY_BITS` setting of 28 (resulting in a memory region of 256 MB).
 The distribution that we are interested in is in the interval [100, 200].
+(Note: this

 For step 2, we perform IID testing on 149 sets of 1 million samples each using the parameters `JENT_MEMORY_BITS` = 28, `JENT_DISTRIBUTION_MIN`